 Do not name your secret KBC_TOKEN, as this name is reserved.

-These environment variables can be accessed within your Streamlit data app code.
+These environment variables can be accessed within your Streamlit app code.
 Here is an example of how to initialize the Keboola Storage token:

 # Constants